 While a landowner has a legal duty to protect an entrant on the land no matter if the person is a licensee, an invitee, or a trespasser, each type of person has a different level of protection.
 If you’ve been injured on another person’s property in New York City, understanding your legal rights can be complicated.

 At Silbowitz, Garafola, Silbowitz, Schatz & Frederick, L.L.P., we have extensive experience helping clients with premises liability claims maximize the compensation they receive.
 Our firm works hard to represent victims and their families in cases involving premises liability in a variety of circumstances.

 - Accidents occurring in residential or commercial buildings

 - Rape, murder, or assault due to inadequate security measures

 - Sidewalk accidents

-Our team of experience lawyers have handled cases across the state of New York from Rochester to New York City, and we’ve secured substantial compensation packages for our clients including:
+Our team of experienced lawyers has handled cases across all five boroughs in New York City, and we’ve secured substantial compensation packages.
+Some notable results include:

 - $4.2 million for improper security

 - $3.1 million settlement for a premises accident